 “It’s all about mana and relationships,” explains Mihiteria.
 “It’s about bringing the best of me, what I understand and know, so the client gets the best experience.”

-Mihiteria may not describe herself as a secret weapon for the independent advertising firm, but be left in no doubt that she is.
+Mihiteria may not describe herself as a secret weapon for NZ's largest independent advertising agency, but be left in no doubt that she is.

 More evidence that Stanley St is the most integrated agency in every way they can be.